 The hotel hosts 144 guest rooms and 15 suites, many with a separate living area and loft space.
 There is also more than 20,000 square feet of meeting space, including the Starlight Ballroom and Terrace, and the two-story Tudor Ballroom with stained-glass murals by renowned designer Ronald Neill Dixon.
-Multiple dining establishments (The Town Company, Lobby Café, and Lobby Bar) are located on the main floor of the hotel, while a new music-based establishment, Nighthawk, is located in the cellar.
+Multiple dining establishments (The Town Company, Lobby Café, and Lobby Bar) are located on the main floor of the hotel, while our nightclub, Nighthawk, is located in the cellar.

 Warm and bespoke, the hotel and service bridge the gap between neighbor and traveler, through a common love of the city’s spirit.
 Built on a culture of community, Hotel Kansas City is a platform that celebrates local musicians, distillers, entrepreneurs, and performers alike.
 Uncover a Kansas City adventure of your own within the walls of the hotel, and find a sense of extraordinary freedom.